softcraft-development/typonomy/docs/functions/partial.md

 > **partial**\<`T`, `R`\>(`transform`, `value`): [`Thunk`](../type-aliases/Thunk.md)\<`R`\>

 Partially apply a value to a `Transform`.
-Reduces the order of the function from 1 to 0.
+Reduces the arity of the function from 1 to 0.

 ## Type parameters